-Their fingernails will be fully developed and will continue to grow in the womb, meaning that when they are born, they could be quite long and need cutting to prevent them from scratching herself.
+Their fingernails will be fully developed and will continue to grow in the womb, meaning that when your baby is born, they could be quite long and need cutting to prevent them from scratching themselves.

 Thanks to your baby’s developing brain and new fat cells regulating their body temperature your baby’s lanugo (the soft hair covering their body) will start to disappear, too.